altano/npm-packages/packages/astro-opengraph-image/README.md

 # Prerequisites

 - This middleware is for [Astro](https://astro.build).
-- Node.js: [`sharp`](https://github.com/lovell/sharp) is used to convert svg to images and is a hard dependency.
-Since `sharp` does not run in all edge runtimes, you must be building/serving your Astro site using Node.js.
-Feel free to open a PR replacing `sharp` with some wasm library that runs everywhere if you can find one.
+- Node.js: The [@resvg/resvg-wasm](https://www.npmjs.com/package/@resvg/resvg-wasm) module must be initialized in a runtime-specific manner.
+I have only added support for Node.js.
+Other runtimes such as [Deno](https://deno.land/) or [Bun](https://bun.sh/) can be trivially added with an adapter.
+Please feel free to submit a pull request.

 # Installation